Energy-constrained private and quantum capacities of quantum channels: Introduction

 \section{Introduction}

 The capacity of a quantum channel to transmit quantum or private information is a fundamental characteristic of the channel that guides the design of practical communication protocols (see, e.g., \cite{W16}\ for a review).
 The quantum capacity $Q(\mathcal{N})$\ of a quantum channel $\mathcal{N}$ is defined as the maximum rate at which qubits can be transmitted faithfully over many independent uses of $\mathcal{N}$, where the fidelity of transmission tends to one in the limit as the number of channel uses tends to infinity \cite{PhysRevA.55.1613,capacity2002shor,ieee2005dev}.
 Related, the private capacity $P(\mathcal{N})$ of $\mathcal{N}$ is defined to be the maximum rate at which classical bits can be transmitted over many independent uses of $\mathcal{N}$ such that 1)\ the receiver can decode the classical bits faithfully and 2)\ the environment of the channel cannot learn anything about the classical bits being transmitted \cite{ieee2005dev,1050633}.
 The quantum capacity is essential for understanding how fast we will be able to perform distributed quantum computations between remote locations, and the private capacity is connected to the ability to generate secret key between remote locations, as in quantum key distribution (see, e.g., \cite{SBCDLP09}\ for a review).
-In general, there are connections between private capacity and quantum capacity \cite{ieee2005dev} (see also \cite{PhysRevLett.80.5695}), but the results of \cite{HHHO05,HHHO09,PhysRevLett.100.110502,HHHLO08} \ demonstrated that these concepts and the capacities can be very different.
+Notions from classical information theory regarding wiretap channels are typically insightful for understanding private communication over quantum channels (see, e.g., \cite{W75,Tan12,H13,HES14,Hay15,TB16,YSP16,EHS16}).
+In general, there are connections between private capacity and quantum capacity of quantum channels \cite{ieee2005dev} (see also \cite{PhysRevLett.80.5695}), but the results of \cite{HHHO05,HHHO09,PhysRevLett.100.110502,HHHLO08} \ demonstrated that these concepts and the capacities can be very different.
 In fact, the most striking examples are channels for which their quantum capacity is equal to zero but their private capacity is strictly greater than zero \cite{PhysRevLett.100.110502,HHHLO08}.